-If a loved one or friend has been arrested, then you’ll most likely need to secure a bail bond to help get them out of jail.
-Unless you’ve dealt with the court system before chances are you learned everything you know about bail bonds from watching tv.
-There’s quite a bit more to the process than a judge banging his gavel and yelling “Bail is set at $10,000!”.
+If a loved one or friend has been arrested, you’ll likely need to secure a bail bond to help get them out of jail.
+Unless you’ve dealt with the court system before, chances are you learned everything you know about bail bonds from watching tv.
+There’s quite a bit more to the process than a judge banging his gavel and yelling, “Bail is set at $10,000!”.

 What is Bail?

-They’re similar to a loan in that you put down a small percentage of the total amount and a lender, known as a bondsman or bail agent, puts down the remainder.
-So for the $10,000 bail you, a loved one, or friend might pay the bondsman $1,000, and they would then pay the entire $10,000 amount to the court.
-In addition to the $1,000, you would need to provide enough collateral to make up the $9,000 difference in the event you skip and don’t show up for a court date.
-Collateral is usually something like a deed to a house, car, or jewelry.
-When your case is over the $10,000 is returned to the bondsman.
+Bail Bonds are similar to a loan in that you put down a small percentage of the total amount, and a lender, known as a bondsman or bail agent, puts down the remainder.
+So for the $10,000 bail, you, a loved one, or a friend might pay the bondsman $1,000, and they would then pay the entire $10,000 amount to the court.
+In addition to the $1,000, you would need to provide enough collateral to make up the $9,000 difference if you skip and don’t show up for a court date.
+Collateral is usually a deed to a house, car, or jewelry.
+Your $10,000 is returned to the bondsman when your case is over.

-Because the bondsman is accepting most of the financial risk, they take some precautions to ensure that you make all your court dates.
+Because the bondsman accepts most of the financial risk, they take some precautions to ensure you make all your court dates.
 First, they prefer to have a friend or relative put up the collateral for the bond.
 The thinking is that you will be less likely to miss a court date if a relative’s house is on the line rather than just their property.
 Second, they will call you before each court date to remind you about the upcoming hearing.
-And third, they may require periodic check-ins at their office to make sure you haven’t left town.
-Most people agree these precautions are a small price to pay for being released from jail.
+And third, they may require periodic check-ins at their office to ensure you haven’t left town.
+Most people agree these precautions are a small price for being released from jail.

 When is Bail Set?

 When someone is arrested, they’re immediately booked into jail.
-What that means is that their name and personal information is entered into the police computer, their picture and fingerprints are taken, and their personal belongings are held in impound.
-They are then given a sobriety test, allowed to make one phone call, and then locked in a cell.
-A hearing is scheduled at which point a judge will determine how much bail should be.
+That means that their name and personal information are entered into the police computer, their picture and fingerprints are taken, and their personal belongings are held in impound.
+They are then given a sobriety test, allowed to make one phone call, and locked in a cell.
+A hearing is scheduled, and a judge will determine how much bail should be.
 It is usually set within 48 hours of arrest.

 How is the Amount Determined?

 Most jurisdictions have a bail schedule that is used to determine the amount.
-For example, in LA, the Superior Court of Los Angeles County would set it at $20,000 if you were accused of a felony with a maximum possible sentence of 3 years in jail.
-The hearing judge has considerable leeway when setting bail though and can take external circumstances into account.
-For example, if this was your first offense, you’re gainfully employed, and you have family in the area, the judge may choose to reduce the bail amount or discard it altogether.
-However, if you have multiple offenses on your record and the judge believes you may be a flight risk they can increase bail or revoke it.
+For example, in LA, the Superior Court of Los Angeles County would set it at $20,000 if you were accused of a felony with a maximum sentence of 3 years.
+The hearing judge has considerable leeway when setting bail, though, and can consider external circumstances.
+For example, if this was your first offense, you’re gainfully employed, and you have family in the area, the judge may choose to reduce the bail or discard it altogether.
+However, if you have multiple offenses on your record and the judge believes you may be a flight risk, they can increase bail or revoke it.

 Some jurisdictions assign bail as soon as a suspect is booked without waiting for a hearing.
 This usually only applies to low-level offenses.
-You will be informed by the police if you can post immediately and you may even be able to pay for it with a credit card.
+The police will inform you if you can post immediately, and you may even be able to pay for it with a credit card.

 How to Secure a Bond

-If the amount set is more than you or a family member can afford then securing a bail bond may be your best option.
+If the amount set is more than you or a family member can afford, securing a bail bond may be your best option.
 To find a company that will help get someone out of jail, you can search online, or the jail may have a listing you can use as a reference.
-While you’ll want to secure a bond as quickly as possible, it’s important to ask a few questions before deciding on a company to work with.
+While you’ll want to secure a bond as quickly as possible, asking a few questions is essential before deciding on a company to work with.
 Doing so could save you a considerable amount of money.

-Agents make most of their money by charging a bond premium.
-The premium is generally 10-20% of the amount of the bond and is non-refundable.
+Agents make the most of their money by charging a bond premium.
+The premium is generally 10-20% of the bond amount and is non-refundable.
 Even if the accused shows up to all their hearings and are acquitted, you’ll never get that money back.
 Finding a bondsman with a low premium can save thousands of dollars.
 On top of the premium, there may be application or initiation fees which you’ll want to know about ahead of time.

-While worrying about money may seem insensitive while a loved one or friend is behind bars remember that court is not cheap and you’ll most likely need to pay attorney fees along with a host of other legal costs.
+While worrying about money may seem insensitive while a loved one or friend is behind bars, remember that court is not cheap, and you’ll most likely need to pay attorney fees and a host of other legal costs.
 Saving money now will allow you to spend more on the defense later.

 Different Types of Bonds